Revealing Adversarial Smart Contracts through Semantic Interpretation and Uncertainty Estimation: Fund-Flow Reachability Analysis

 Given a set of ingress points $\mathcal{S}_{\mathrm{ingress}}$, we perform fund-flow propagation using a depth-first search (DFS) strategy, as outlined in Algorithm~\ref{alg:fund_flow_reachability}.
-Starting from each ingress node, we recursively explore downstream variables.
-When a variable is first encountered, it is added to the reachable set, and the search continues until no new nodes are discovered.
-To enable propagation across functions, we leverage the normalized naming scheme that identifies equivalent entities in different functions, allowing traversal through inter-function edges.
-To prevent infinite recursion caused by cycles, we maintain a visited set to skip already explored nodes.
+Starting from each ingress node, the traversal recursively explores downstream variables; each newly encountered variable is added to the reachable set until no new nodes appear.
+Inter-function propagation is enabled by the normalized naming scheme, which identifies equivalent entities across functions and connects them through inter-function edges.
+To avoid infinite recursion from cycles, a visited set is maintained throughout the process.